JoepDriesen/EnergyGame/README.md

 What's this?
 ---
 This is a puzzle game that puts the player in the shoes of an engineer designing a power plant.
 Through investigation and experimentation, the player must try to achieve the design goals.
+In doing so, they will hopefully learn something new about power generation and conversion, some of the most important technologies of our society!

 Obviously this is a vast simplification of the real deal, partly due to the time constraint of the hackathon, partly to keep it simple enough for a layman to understand what is going on.